sathya-pramodh/MultiInstanceLinux/README.md

 ```
 sudo python3 multi_instance.py
 ```

 ## Some important instructions
 - This macro also assumes that you are using Atum and FastReset mods for Minecraft 1.16.1.
 It is hardcoded assuming so.
+- Use all your instances in 'windowed' mode as using it in fullscreen minimizes the Minecraft window as you switch to OBS while using wall.
+- If you do not want to use wall resetting, make sure to set the same keybinds as the macro to switch instances and to switch scenes.
+For example, in the default config, one would have to set `Ctrl+1` to switch to the instance named "Instance 1" in OBS.
 - Log files are located in the 'log' directory in the project script's main folder.
-So issues must be submitted with the relevant log files attached to them.
+So, issues must be submitted with the relevant log files attached to them.
 - The 'testing' branch is meant only for testing purposes and releases from that branch are created with the '-testing' tag at the end of them.

 # Contribution